derrickr/drWPscripts/README.md

 **_drWPscripts_**

-A bunch of bash scripts to backup, recover and import WP
+A bunch of bash scripts to backup, recover and import a single instance of WP

 getWPconfig.sh - Gets the configuration variables from the installed WP instance of wp-config.php